 This in-store activity has a substantial impact on a consumer’s decision to buy.
 In a study conducted by the IAB, we learned that ⅔ of shoppers using a mobile device in-store are more likely to buy the product:

 Companies and organizations realize the value of communicating with consumers while they’re within a certain range of their locations.
 Everyone from retailers to hotels, airports, stadiums, museums, conference venues and more are now employing beacons as part of their mobile local strategy.

-Beacon strategies are still a work in progress, for a number of reasons:
+Beacon strategies are still a work in progress for mobile search to sale, for a number of reasons.

 - Beacon Friction.
 Before a beacon can communicate with a consumer, they must have an app capable of receiving the beacon signal; location must be enabled for the app; bluetooth must be turned on; and notifications must be turned on for the relevant app.

 - Users Want Control Over Location.
 70% of users told Pew Research it’s somewhat to very important that they retain control over their location information.

 - Location Sharing Challenges.
 Outside of privacy concerns and the conscientious decision not to share location information, beacon advertisers are also up against other factors that compel consumers to turn off location sharing, including avoiding battery drain and a desire to avoid irrelevant advertising.